Free Massive Open Online Courses for Coaches of Children

 The contents of the MOOCs will be based on the European Coaching Children Curriculum (ECCC) also developed as an output of iCK.

 The MOOCs are intended as an accessible yet comprehensive resource for coaches and coach developers.
-Due to the Open Licence, coaches will be able to sign up for the MOOCs individually or as part of a course edition run by a specific organisation they are part of.
+Due to the Open Licence, coaches will be able to sign up for the MOOCs individually or as part of a course edition run by the specific organisation they are part of.

 Coach education institutes, universities, federations and clubs will be encouraged to use the MOOCs in full or partially as part of their coach development offer.